Seeing & Looking

 This lake stretches just twenty-five feet across Commercial to the Governor Bradford restaurant.
 It reflects the red hues from the Lobster Pot's tubular, cursive neon sign.
 People are moving swiftly to shelter-- the Cape Cod cloudburst comes during lunch hour, at noon on a September Wednesday.

-Lightning bolts divide the sky.
+But it's too late. . .lightning bolts divide the sky.
 It pours.
-Then...

 Stuffed into my dry backpack, the camera contemplates memories, hypnotized with images, and dreams of imaginary scenes that escaped its owner's wide eyes.
 Outside, the afternoon sky is now a pale blue.